-The Wales Open will not take place in 2015 as Celtic Manor invests resources in other events and projects but top tournament golf will continue to be a part of the resort's future.
+The Wales Open did not take place in 2015 as Celtic Manor invested resources in other events and projects but top tournament golf will continue to be a part of the resort's future.

-ISPS Handa Wales Open wouldnt have been possible without the help of our fantastic Sponsors
+The Wales Open would not have been possible without the help of our fantastic Sponsors